CREATE CONNECTION

 );

-Retrieve the public keys for all SSH tunnel connections:
+Retrieve the public keys for the SSH tunnel connection you just created:

 id | public_key_1 | public_key_2